Learn how to identify and trade divergence patterns in technical analysis, enhancing your trading strategy and market predictions.

 What is an example of a hidden divergence?

-• Focus on daily or weekly charts for better accuracy.
+Always confirm the prevailing trend and focus on daily or weekly charts for higher accuracy.

 References